-Fire and Emergency has the authority under section 62 of the Act to require landholders to make or clear firebreaks on the landholder's land, or keep them clear, if we think it's needed for fire control.
-This can include green firebreaks of strips of low-flammability vegetation, or removing all vegetation down to mineral earth.
+Fire and Emergency has the authority under section 62 of the Act to require landholders to make or clear firebreaks on the landholder's land, or keep them clear if we think it's needed for fire control.
+This can include green firebreaks, or strips of lower flammability or removing all vegetation down to mineral earth.